Topaz Gigapixel AI Vs Canon EF x2 Extender

 I have tested Topaz Gigapixel AI before and concluded that it is the best image resize software.
 I now wanted to give it quite a stern challenge.
 How would it fare going up against a top-rated teleconverter such as the Canon EF 2x Extender, Mark 3?

 Canon’s 2x extended attaches to some of their high end lenses and effectively doubles their focal length.
-This extender has been tested quite extensively on the Web, with the general consensus being that it is very good indeed.
-It’s not quite as good as buying a bigger lens but it offers far superior quality to cropping and upsizing an image.
+This extender has been tested quite extensively on the Web, with the consensus being that it is very good.
+It’s not as good as buying a bigger lens but it offers far superior quality to cropping and upsizing an image.
 It is also much cheaper than buying a bigger lens.